 Undue Process in Unjustifiable Dismissal

-This week, Amy Cooper appeared in the Manhattan Criminal Court following an incident in May where she was videotaped making a false report to the police that an African-American man was threatening her life in Central Park.
+In October 2020, Amy Cooper appeared in the Manhattan Criminal Court following an incident in May of that year where she was videotaped making a false report to the police that an African-American man was threatening her life in Central Park.
 In fact, all he did was ask her to put her dog on a leash in an area where that was required.
 Within days of the video going viral, Amy was fired by her Wall Street investment firm where she had been a senior manager.
 Despite the irrefutable evidence of racism, a quick and clean dismissal like that could have serious legal repercussions in Jamaica.

 In Jamaica, our Labour Relations Code sets out what is commonly called “due process” requirements.
 The Code requires employers to inform the accused employee in writing of the specific accusations, give the employee the opportunity to state his case, and allow the employee to be accompanied by a representative to a disciplinary hearing.
 Local cases go even further and say that the employee should be given adequate time to retain an attorney, if they wish.
 They should be given all the evidence against them and a reasonable amount of time to prepare their defence – often while the employee is on paid leave of absence pending the hearing.
 In some cases, the employer has been required to give the employee an opportunity to confront their accuser, which could mean subjecting an already aggrieved customer or client to relive the embarrassing ordeal.
 The employee must also be given the right to appeal any adverse decision made at the hearing.
 Basically, the workplace becomes a mock court room or more precisely, a bad episode of Law & Order.